MontclairRobotics/FRC-Programming-Guide/src/Java-Fundamentals/course/Loops.md

 ## For each loops

 The for each loop runs code for every part of a collection.
-It will run a loop that is the number of indexes in an [Array](./Arrays.md) or String.
+It will run a loop that is the number of indexes in an [Array](./Arrays.md).

 This may be confusing but the format is:
 ```java